 We maintain a recoupment or "clawback" policy in order to further align the interests of our executive officers with the interests of our shareholders and strengthen the link between total compensation and our performance.
-Under this policy, we may seek to recover certain incentive-based cash and equity compensation from current and former executive officers in the event we are required to restate any of our financial statements due to material noncompliance with financial reporting requirements.
+In 2023, our Board adopted the Oxford Industries, Inc. Incentive-Based Compensation Recoupment Policy, which is intended to be compliant with Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 10D of the Exchange Act and NYSE listing standards.
+This policy requires that we will seek to recover certain incentive-based cash and equity compensation from current and former executive officers in the event we are required to restate any of our financial statements due to material noncompliance with financial reporting requirements.
+The compensation to be repaid under the policy is the amount of incentive-based compensation received during the period covered by the policy that exceeds the amount of incentive-based compensation that otherwise would have been received had it been determined based on the restated amounts.
+The policy authorizes the compensation committee to interpret and administer the policy.